 Best Wine Bars in Old Nice

 The most authentic wine bar, without a doubt, is Cave de la Tour, family-run for over 70 years, and catering to a mostly local clientele.
-They speak no English, close promptly at 7pm, take only cash and have no wifi …but if you bring in your empties they will fill them with house wine from the casks while the house cat rubs against your legs.
-Enjoy a coup de rouge at the little wine bar or sit at one of the wine cask table, where you can also have a little home cooked lunch.
+Enjoy a coup de rouge at the little wine bar or sit at one of the wine cask tables, where you can also have a little home cooked lunch.
 In fact, things haven’t really changed much here in 70 years.
-3 rue de la Tour in Old Nice, tram stop Cathedrale.
+3 rue de la Tour in Old Nice, tram stop Cathédrale.

 Best Wine Bars in the Garibaldi to Port Area

-Just across the street you’ll find Bibo Vino.
-Part of a high-concept eco-friendly France-wide chain that only sells specially selected high-quality organic wines… in boxes!
+Continue to the port, on the street just behind the church, you’ll find Bibo Vino.
+Part of a high-concept eco-friendly France-wide chain, they only sell specially selected high-quality organic wines… in boxes!
 Sidle up to their convivial wine bar or take a table, and try any of their 27 vintages by the glass starting at just 4€.
 A menu of accompaniments includes a selection of cheese boards or charcuterie platters.
-17 rue Lascaris
+17 rue Lascaris, tram stop Port Lympia.